 In about 1889, the Sleepers had architect Arthur Little design a shingle-style home in Marblehead as their summer residence.

 Jacob Sleeper died in August of 1891.
 Maria Sleeper continued to live at 295 Marlborough during the 1898-1899 winter season, but in July of 1899 purchased and subsequently moved to 336 Beacon.
-295 Marlborough remained in the Sleeper family, however, and the Sleepers’ son Jacob, is shown as the owner on the 1908 Bromley map.
+On June 26, 1900, she transferred 295 Marlborough to her son, Jacob.
+He served in the US Diplomatic Corps and maintained his Boston residence at 336 Beacon with his mother.
+He leased 295 Marlborough to others.

-By 1900, 295 Marlborough was the home of attorney Charles Armstrong Snow and his wife Fanny Devens (Sherburne) Snow.
+By the 1899-1900 winter season, 295 Marlborough was the home of attorney Charles Armstrong Snow and his wife Fanny Devens (Sherburne) Snow.
 They had married in January of 1899 and 295 Marlborough probably was their first home together.
 Mrs. Frances Sherburne (Wallace) Richardson, Fanny Snow’s daughter by her previous marriage to William Wallace, lived with them.

-They continued to live at 295 Marlborough during the 1910-1911 winter season, after which they moved to The Ericson at 373 Commonwealth.
+They continued to live at 295 Marlborough during the 1910-1911 winter season, but moved thereafter to The Ericson at 373 Commonwealth.

-In mid-1911, 295 Marlborough was purchased from Jacob Sleeper by Dr. John Lewis Bremer, Jr., and his wife, Mary Cleveland (Bigelow) Bremer.
-The transaction was reported in the Boston Globe on August 8, 1911.
-They had lived at 10 Fairfield in 1910.
+On August 8, 1911, 295 Marlborough was purchased from Jacob Sleeper by Dr. John Lewis Bremer, Jr. He and his wife, Mary Cleveland (Bigelow) Bremer, made it their home.
+They previously had lived at 10 Fairfield.

 John Lewis Bremer, Jr., was a physician and professor of histology at Harvard Medical School.

-In mid-1917, 295 Beacon was purchased from J. Lewis Bremer by Mrs. Elizabeth (Gardner) Amory, the widow of Charles Walter Amory.
-The transaction was reported in the Boston Globe on August 2, 1917.
+On July 12, 1917, 295 Marlborough was purchased from J. Lewis Bremer by Elizabeth (Gardner) Amory, the widow of Charles Walter Amory.

 Elizabeth Amory lived at 295 Marlborough during the 1917=1918 and 1918-1919 winter seasons.
 Her unmarried son, George Gardner Amory, a stockbroker, lived with her.
 They previously had lived at 278 Beacon, which they continued to own and lease to others.
 By the 1919-1920 season, they had moved back to 278 Beacon.

-By the 1919-1920 winter season, 295 Marlborough was the home of Mrs. Olivia (Thorndike) Simpkins, the widow of Nathaniel Stone Simpkins, Jr. She moved there after her husband’s death in October of 1918, while serving in the US Army in France.
-She is shown as the owner on the 1928 and 1938 Bromley maps.
+By the 1919-1920 winter season, 295 Marlborough was the home of Olivia (Thorndike) Simpkins, the widow of Nathaniel Stone Simpkins, Jr., who had died in October of 1918, while serving in the US Army in France.
 She also maintained a home in Beverly Farms, which had been their primary residence before his death.

 Olivia Simpkins continued to live at 295 Marlborough until her death in December of 1959.